 The answers don't make everyone happy, either.
 There are a handful of places where you can drive your car on the beach, but it doesn't mean you should.
-Many locals, officials and regulars to the beach aren't happy about it as it does tend to dirty things up and create some extra unnecessary hazards.
+Many locals, officials and regulars to the beach aren't pleased with this as it does tend to dirty things up and create some extra unnecessary hazards.

 Though if you must, there is one small place on the central Oregon coast and two sizable stretches on the north Oregon coast where vehicles are allowed on beaches.

 While several areas allow vehicles on beaches for the purpose of launching boats, simply driving on the sand for recreational purposes is not allowed.
 Other spots are only available for driving at certain times of the year.

 The short answer on drivable sandy spots is: Warrenton to Gearhart (about ten miles), some areas around Pacific City and Tierra Del Mar, and a small patch at Lincoln City.
 Other aspects and more information follows (on the upper half of the Oregon coast only, others exists on the south end):